 Check Source Code

 A WordPress website outputs HTML code, and that code often includes clues about the theme.
 So you can view the HTML using the browser’s “view source” command, and look for hints of the theme.
 Here’s how.

 - Open the website running the theme you want to identify.

 - Right-click somewhere on the webpage and click View Page Source (or Show Page Source or View Source or a similar option).
 (If you don’t see this in your right-click menu, you may need to look through the menu bar of your browser – look for the words Tools, Develop, or Developer).

 - When you think you’ve found the theme name, try to find it.
-Google the name you found, followed by “wordpress theme.”
+Search for the name you found, followed by wordpress theme.